🛡️ Updated for 2026 OSHA Standards

 Good Faith

-Employers demonstrating a genuine commitment to safety through written programs, training, and proactive hazard identification can receive up to a 25% penalty reduction.
+Employers demonstrating genuine commitment to safety through written programs, training, and proactive hazard identification can receive penalty reductions up to 25%.

 Violation History